capaj/vscode-exports-autocomplete/README.md

 We also parse ES6 files in node_modules-just the roots.
 For example if you have redux package in your `dependencies`, we will parse [this file](https://github.com/reactjs/redux/blob/master/src/index.js) giving us exactly the exports we want.
 So if you're a lib author, don't forget to add `module` property to your package.json.

+## Usage inside JSX

+Since VSCode does have it's own JSX support, there are some usability choices made to complement that.

+If you're writing a component WITH children, you need to write a pair.
+Utilize a vscode's feature that will make any text into a JSX opening and closing pair.
+Like this:

+TODO add gif

+If you're writing a component WITHOUT children, start by typing `<`.
+When you choose autocomplete, plugin will automatically close the tag for you.
+Like this:

+TODO add gif

 ## Extension Settings

 This extension will have the following settings: